Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 directory, you can pass the appropriate working directory parameter to the container runtime through either `additional_docker_run_options` or `additional_singularity_options`.
 A working directory option specified within that property takes precedence over this option.
+Note that this option does not work in `native` mode currently; `native` mode will always override this option to `batch`.

 The required `tasks` property is an array of tasks to add to the job: